TykTechnologies/tyk-fapi/tyk-bank/README.md

 - Sample domestic payment consents
 - Sample domestic payments

+This data is seeded into the PostgreSQL database when the services start up.

 ## Security

 This mock implementation includes basic FAPI 2.0 security profile features: